Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Results

 First, we consider the joint analysis of the DESI photometric sample (including cross-correlations with lensing) in combination with the growth history extracted from DR2 BAO.
 Due to the limited geometric information provided by projected statistics, the $\Omega_m$ and $H_0$ measurements obtained from this combination are dominated by the BAO and the prior on $\omega_b$.
 In this case, the only novel information provided by the photometric full-shape analyses is a constraint on the growth of structure: $\sigma_8=0.808\pm 0.029$.
 This constraint is broadly consistent with the official collaboration result for a similar BAO+photometric analysis: $\sigma_8=0.791\pm 0.021$~\cite{Sailer:2025rks} The larger errorbars and slight shifts found in our study are attributed to our more conservative priors on EFT parameters, as well as the additional EFT parameters $(a_0,b_{\Gamma_3},a_0^{\rm gm})$ which were fixed in \cite{Sailer:2025rks}.
 We have found that our photometric-plus-BAO results are insensitive to the scale-cuts, with very similar results found when adopting the $\ell_{\rm max}$ values of \eqref{eq:desilmax}, matching the official DESI analysis \citep{Maus2025:joint_3d_lensing_dr1}.

 Results obtained using the three-dimensional $P_\ell+B^{\rm tree}_\ell$ likelihood in combination with that of the DESI DR2 BAO (assuming independence, as discussed above) are broadly consistent with those obtained in \paperone.
 Though the constraint on $H_0$ is dominated by the BAO dataset, we find slightly improved bounds on $\omega_{\rm cdm}$ and $\sigma_8$ with respect to the former work due to the tighter prior on $n_s$ and the inclusion of the tree-level bispectrum quadrupole.
 These constraints are further improved upon adding the spectroscopic galaxy -- lensing cross-correlations, which tighten the $\sigma_8$ constraint by $12\%$, giving $\sigma_8=0.800\pm 0.022$.
-Further adding the photometric samples, the growth of structure measurements tighten by $23\%$, yielding $\sigma_8=0.805\pm 0.017$.
+Further adding the photometric samples, the growth of structure measurements tighten by $23\%$, yielding $\sigma_8=0.808\pm 0.017$.
 This result is nearly identical to the official DESI constraint obtained from the three-dimensional full-shape power spectra combined with the BAO and the same projected clustering observables~\cite{Maus2025:joint_3d_lensing_dr1}: $\sigma_8=0.803\pm 0.017$ (noting that we use more data, but less restrictive priors).
-Finally, extending the bispectrum model to one-loop order yields a $6\%$ tighter bound on $\sigma_8$: $0.815\pm 0.016$.
-The improvement is somewhat more significant at the level of the lensing parameter $S_8\equiv\sigma_8\sqrt{\Omega_m/0.3}$, where our fiducial error-bars are $11\%$ narrower than those from the tree-level bispectrum analysis.
+Finally, extending the bispectrum model to one-loop order yields $\sigma_8 = 0.838\pm 0.017$, with an error-bar comparable to that of the tree-level analysis; at the level of the lensing parameter $S_8\equiv\sigma_8\sqrt{\Omega_m/0.3}$, our fiducial error-bars are ${\approx}5\%$ narrower than those from the tree-level bispectrum analysis.

-Notably, the $H_0$ and $\Omega_m$ constraints do not tighten significantly when new new statistics are added, with $\Omega_m$ improving by just $3\%$ when the full photometric and spectroscopic cross-correlation observables are added to the $\text{BAO}+P_\ell+B^{\rm tree}_\ell$ likelihood.
-Further including the one-loop bispectrum sharpens the $\Omega_m$ constraint by an additional $12\%$ (similar to \citep{Bakx:2025pop}), but does not change the $H_0$ result appreciably, due to the dominance of BAO information.
+Notably, the $H_0$ and $\Omega_m$ constraints do not tighten significantly when new statistics are added, with $\Omega_m$ improving by just $5\%$ when the full photometric and spectroscopic cross-correlation observables are added to the $\text{BAO}+P_\ell+B^{\rm tree}_\ell$ likelihood.
+Further including the one-loop bispectrum sharpens the $\Omega_m$ constraint by an additional $11\%$ (similar to \citep{Bakx:2025pop}), but does not change the $H_0$ result appreciably, due to the dominance of BAO information.